 - Learn to protect your family and property.

 - Prep, prep and then prep some more.
 The end of the American way of life is upon us.
 Stock up on beans, bullets, and band-aids.
-If you’re new to the idea of prepping, check out some sites like Ready Nutrition, Backdoor Survival, The Survival Mom, SHTFplan, Underground Medic, and Graywolf Survival.
+If you’re new to the idea of prepping, check out some sites like Ready Nutrition, Backdoor Survival, and Graywolf Survival.
 The clock is ticking.